Independent Inquiry into Child Sexual Abuse

 The Independent Inquiry into Child Sexual Abuse (IICSA) in England and Wales was an inquiry examining how the country's institutions handled their duty of care to protect children from sexual abuse.
 It was announced by the British Home Secretary, Theresa May, on 7 July 2014.
 It published its 19th and final report on 20 October 2022.

 It was set up after investigations in 2012 and 2013 into the Jimmy Savile sexual abuse scandal revealed widespread abuse, including claims of abuse stretching back over decades by prominent media and political figures, and inadequate safeguarding by institutions and organisations responsible for child welfare.
 Originally the inquiry was intended to be a Panel Inquiry supported by experts, similar to the Hillsborough Independent Panel.
 However, after strenuous objections related to the panel's scope and its independence from those being investigated, and the resignation of its first two intended chairs, the inquiry was reconstituted in February 2015 as a statutory inquiry under the Inquiries Act 2005, giving it greatly increased powers to compel sworn testimony and to examine classified information.

 The first two chairs appointed to the original panel inquiry were Baroness Butler-Sloss (appointed 8 July 2014, stepped down 14 July 2014) and Fiona Woolf (appointed 5 September 2014, stepped down 31 October 2014).
 The reasons for their withdrawal in each case were objections related to their perceived closeness to individuals and establishments which would be investigated.
 There were also objections to the shape of the inquiry itself, concerning testimony, the scope of inquiry, and lack of ability to compel witnesses to testify.
 In December 2014, it was reported that Theresa May was reconsidering arrangements for the inquiry.
 On 4 February 2015, May announced that the inquiry would be chaired by Dame Lowell Goddard, a New Zealand High Court judge who had no ties to the UK bodies and persons likely to be investigated.
 The existing panel was disbanded, and the inquiry was given new powers as a statutory inquiry.
 Lowell Goddard resigned as chair in August 2016 and was replaced by Professor Alexis Jay.

 The IICSA published 19 reports in all, with the last one coming on 20 October 2022, with many urgent recommendations.
-However, as of December 2024 none of these recommendations had been implemented; the Ministry of Justice had closed a further consultation but published no response to the report.
+However, it was not until June 2026 that the government implemented any of the Inquiry's final recommendations in full through the Crime and Policing Act 2026 which abolished time limitations in cases of child sexual abuse by amending the Limitation Act 1980, s.11 (recommendation 15 of the final report).